Coal gasification: Development of the coal gas industry in the UK

 The advent of incandescent gas lighting in factories, homes and in the streets, replacing oil lamps and candles with steady clear light, almost matching daylight in its colour, turned night into day for many—making night shift work possible in industries where light was all important—in spinning, weaving and making up garments etc. The social significance of this change is difficult for generations brought up with lighting after dark available at the touch of a switch to appreciate.
 Not only was industrial production accelerated, but streets were made safe, social intercourse facilitated and reading and writing made more widespread.
-Gasplants were built in almost every town, main streets were brightly illuminated and gas was piped in the streets to the majority of urban households.
+Gas plants were built in almost every town, main streets were brightly illuminated and gas was piped in the streets to the majority of urban households.
 The invention of the gas meter and the pre-payment meter in the late 1880s played an important role in selling town gas to domestic and commercial customers.

 The education and training of the large workforce, the attempts to standardise manufacturing and commercial practices and the moderating of commercial rivalry between supply companies prompted the founding of associations of gas managers, first in Scotland in 1861.
 A British Association of Gas Managers was formed in 1863 in Manchester and this, after a turbulent history, became the foundation of the Institute of Gas Engineers (IGE).
 In 1903, the reconstructed Institution of Civil Engineers (ICE) initiated courses for students of gas manufacture in the City and Guilds of London Institute.
 The IGE was granted the Royal Charter in 1929.
 Universities were slow to respond to the needs of the industry and it was not until 1908 that the first Professorship of Coal Gas and Fuel Industries was founded at the University of Leeds.
-In 1926, the Gas Light and Coke Company opened Watson House adjacent to Nine Elms Gasplants.
+In 1926, the Gas Light and Coke Company opened Watson House adjacent to Nine Elms Gas plants.
 At first, this was a scientific laboratory.
 Later it included a centre for training apprentices but its major contribution to the industry was its gas appliance testing facilities, which were made available to the whole industry, including gas appliance manufacturers.
 Using this facility, the industry established not only safety but also performance standards for both the manufacture of gas appliances and their servicing in customers' homes and commercial premises.